 When I learned that opening up and sharing made me feel relief, I started expressing my feelings more with my family instead of keeping everything to myself.
 I noticed that I received a good response from them that I always thought was going to be negative.

-Since FEAST, my life has made a 360 degree change.
-My family knows that I am persistent and that every meal has to have veggies.
+Since FEAST, my life has made a 360-degree change.
+My family knows that I am persistent and every meal has to have veggies.
 No questions asked.
 They also know that the way we eat may be different now, but it’s for our own good.

 I also I changed from being shy to being able to communicate very well with my community and this important program from which I learned so much.
 I am a proud mom and now, I am also a proud Community Manager with FEAST.
 I am the lead teacher of five FEAST groups and have lead twelve groups total.